 - 2.6.1.3.
-Reflective Media: This feature will be provided by the addition of glass spheres to the surface of the pigmented binder.
-Glass spheres will meet the requirements of Federal Specification TT-B-1325D, Type III.
-Glass beads will be treated with all compatible coupling agents recommended by the manufacturers of the paint and reflective media to ensure adhesion and embedment of the paint. - 2.6.1.4.
-Removal: Removal of pavement markings will be by water blasting or other FAA acceptable means approved by the Project Manager that do not harm the pavement.

-- The use of chemicals for removing pavement markings will not be permitted. - 2.6.1.4.1.
-A note will be included within the contract documents that denotes the Contractor is responsible for scaring, etching or raveling of pavement caused by excessive removing of markings and must repair all pavements in coordination with HAS prior to reopening to aircraft traffic. - 2.6.2.
-Construction Specifications: All airfield construction contract documents will be prepared in accordance with AC 150/5370-10 or the latest published edition.

-2.6.2.1.
-Dust control preventive measures during construction will be included in the project documents for airside projects.
+Reflective Media: This feature will be provided by the addition of glass spheres to the surface of the pigmented binder. - 2.6.1.3.1.
+Glass beads for white and yellow paint must meet the requirements for Federal Specification TT-B-1325D [Type I, Gradation A] [Type III] [Type IV, Gradation A]. - 2.6.1.3.2.
+Glass beads for red and pink paint must meet the requirements for Federal Specification TT-B-1325D [Type I, Gradation A] [Type IV, Gradation A]. - 2.6.1.3.3.
+Glass beads must be treated with all compatible coupling agents recommended by the manufacturers of the paint and reflective media to ensure adhesion and embedment. - 2.6.1.3.4.
+Glass beads must not be used in black and green paint. - 2.6.1.3.5.
+Type III glass beads must not be used in red and pink paint. - 2.6.1.4.
+Removal: Removal of pavement markings must be by water blasting or other FAA acceptable means approved by the Project Manager that do not harm the pavement.
+For short term construction phases, temporary black out of striping will be allowed with the approval of Airside Operations.
+The use of chemicals for removing pavement markings will not be permitted. - 2.6.1.4.1.
+Contract documents must denote the Contractor is responsible for scaring, etching or raveling of pavement caused by excessive removing of markings and must repair all pavements in coordination with HAS prior to reopening to aircraft traffic. - 2.6.2.
+Dust control preventive measures during construction must be included in the project documents for airside projects.